bdevans/DPE/README.md

 - [ ] Apply excess and kde to mixture plots for mean and CI
 - [x] Include equation for clinical characteristics from Thomas et al. Lancet Diabetes and Endocrinology
 - [ ] Plot residuals for KDE to help identify "third" groups
+- [ ] Ensure all relevant data access forms are signed
+- [ ] Adapt EMD to be non-parametric
+- [ ] Adapt KDE to be non-parametric
+- [ ] Reference for the 8% Excess underestimate?
+- [ ] The Wellcome Trust requires that the research is made open access: https://www.exeter.ac.uk/research/openresearch/payingopenaccess/

 Continuous characteristics (eg, BMI) were derived by use of the mean value of the low susceptibility group (type 2 diabetes) and the mean of the high susceptibility group (combined type 1 and type 2 diabetes) to calculate a mean for the group with type 1 diabetes.
 For example, for BMI: